crispinfu/crispinfu.github.io/README.md

 # crispinfu.github.io
 Github Pages

-Hi

-I'm playing around with Github Pages and trying out some stuff.
+A place to try out some stuff with Github Pages.